reritom/Launcher/README.md

 Representing a command like this in JSON is not as simple due to the open-endedness of the request.
 So instead this is implemented in the scheduler class directly.

 ### Example 1
-demo showing multiple towers
+Demo showing multiple towers

 ![Dynamic Demo](demo/demo_2/processed/schedule.gif)

 ### Example 2
-demo showing bots refuelling each other
+Demo showing bots refuelling each other

 ![Dynamic Demo](demo/demo_3/processed/schedule.gif)

 ### Example 3
-demo showing an orchestration of five bots holding a star shape 5km high, with refuel bots coming from multiple towers
+Demo showing an orchestration of five bots holding a star shape 5km high, with refuel bots coming from multiple towers.

 ![Dynamic Demo](demo/demo_4/processed/schedule.gif)

 ### Example 4

-demo showing an orchestration of one hundred bots holding a grid shape 5km high, with hundreds of refuel bots coming from multiple towers
+Demo showing an orchestration of one hundred bots holding a grid shape 5km high, with hundreds of refuel bots coming from multiple towers
 ![Dynamic Demo](demo/demo_5/processed/schedule.gif)

 # Core Logic